 This collection was a gift donated by Jim Glass, 1980.

-This finding aid was reviewed for harmful, offensive, and aggrandizing language.
+This finding aid was reviewed for harmful, offensive, and aggrandizing language in July 2021.
 Published titles and names of organizations with this language are not edited.
 Legacy finding aids are available by request.
-If you have suggestions, please email email@example.com.
+If you have suggestions, please email firstname.lastname@example.org.